Chuck Smith (baseball)

-Charles Edward Smith (born October 21, 1969) is a former Major League Baseball player and a former mayor of Woodmere, Ohio.
+Charles Edward Smith (born October 21, 1968) is an American former Major League Baseball player and a former mayor of Woodmere, Ohio.

+In 2022, Smith pled guilty to two federal charges related to using stolen debit and credit card information.

+Early life

 He attended John Adams High School in Cleveland, Ohio and later Indiana State University.
-He was listed at 6 ft 1 in, 185 pounds during his playing days and growing up his idol was Satchel Paige.
+He was listed at 6 ft 1 in, 185 pounds during his playing days.
+Growing up, his idol was Satchel Paige.